-Seven limitations were identified around the data referenced in this report: Some datasets are not available at the electoral-area level and as a result, required the use of provincial or regional district level data.
+Seven limitations were identified around the data referenced in this report: 2.
+Data Gaps Some datasets are not available at the electoral-area level and as a result, required the use of provincial or regional district level data.
 This can lead to an incomplete picture of housing needs in the context of smaller communities.
-Future housing needs projections rely on a variety of assumptions that should be used with caution.
+3. Subjectivity in Projections Future housing needs projections rely on a variety of assumptions that should be used with caution.
 The anticipated population growth rate used to inform future housing demand is an average for the entire SCRD due to the unavailability of electoral-level growth rates.
 Individual electoral areas may experience different growth rates, which could affect the distribution of housing demand.
 The projections should be considered in conjunction with an informed understanding of the context within the region.
-Some BC Housing data, including non-market housing data provided in Chapter 3, has been suppressed at the source and anonymized to protect privacy for communities with fewer than 10 datapoints.
+4. Privacy and Confidentiality Restrictions Some BC Housing data, including non-market housing data provided in Chapter 3, has been suppressed at the source and anonymized to protect privacy for communities with fewer than 10 datapoints.
 BC Housing data was used to analyse supportive housing and only represents non-market housing.
-The Census datasets used in this report focus exclusively on occupied private dwellings in the study area.
+5. Current Household Data Only Includes Private Households The Census datasets used in this report focus exclusively on occupied private dwellings in the study area.
 The terms "housing units" and "housing stock" refer to these occupied private dwellings and do not represent the entire current housing stock.
 Therefore, the Census data does not include vacant housing units or account for non-private dwellings such as group homes, nursing homes, or other types of communal living situations.
 Throughout this document when the term "total private households" is used, it refers exclusively to total private households in occupied private dwellings.
-There are minor and immaterial discrepancies between the total numbers provided by Statistics Canada's census and the numbers obtained when manually adding up the components of those totals.
+6. Data Discrepancies There are minor and immaterial discrepancies between the total numbers provided by Statistics Canada's census and the numbers obtained when manually adding up the components of those totals.
 For example, Statistics Canada 2021 Census data provides a total number of people moving into an electoral area, called "movers" and a breakdown of that total into migrants and non-migrants.
 However, when the number of migrants and non-migrants is added up independently, the result does not match the total given by Statistics Canada.
 These differences are typically around +/- 5 units and are immaterial and do not affect the interpretation of the data.
-Where there is a discrepancy between the manual calculations and the data provided by Statistics
+Where there is a discrepancy between the manual calculations and the data provided by Statistics Canada, the manually calculated total is used in this HNR.